Sergio García: LIV Golf

 In May, while competing at the Wells Fargo Championship on the PGA Tour, García had a verbal altercation with a rules official while attempting to find his ball.
 García became heated after being told it took too long to find his ball, leading to him shouting "A couple more weeks, and I won't have to deal with you anymore".
 This led to speculation that Garcia would join the Saudi Arabia-led LIV Golf Invitational Series.
 García resigned from the PGA Tour and was then suspended from its future tournaments after he began to play in the first LIV Golf tournament.

 Having joined LIV, García was subject to fines and suspension from the European Tour for playing without a conflicting event release.
 After those sanctions were upheld by an independent arbitrator, in May 2023, the European Tour announced that he had resigned his membership of the tour.

 Personal life

 In July 2017, García married Golf Channel reporter Angela Akins, the daughter of Marty Akins.
 His sister Mar is married to the footballer Pablo Hernández.
 Until June 2018, he was also the president and chairman of his hometown football club CF Borriol, for whom he occasionally played in the Tercera División.
 He maintains residences in Austin, Texas, Orlando, Florida, Borriol, and Crans-Montana.

-On 14 March 2018, García became a father.
-He named his daughter Azalea, after the famed flowers of Augusta National Golf Club and the nickname for the par-5 13th hole where García made par to move ahead and help claim his only major championship.
-They had son Enzo in April 2020.
+In 2018, Akins and García had a daughter.
+They had son in 2020.

 García is also an avid Real Madrid supporter and was invited to take the honorary kickoff for El Clásico (between Real and archrival FC Barcelona) at the Estadio Santiago Bernabéu wearing his green jacket after his Masters victory, in which Barcelona defeated leaders Real Madrid 3–2.